Verge of History: Our Time in Eden

 “Ha!
 Sure.
 Hit me.”

 Just as Renee was bouncing up again, the gravity just stopped altogether.
 She floated up slowly.
 At first she flailed a little to try to stay upright.
 But she soon realized there was no need to.
-After a minute she was about two meters off the ground and nearly upside down.
+After a minute she was about a meter off the ground and nearly upside down.
 “This … is fucking amazing!”
 She giggled.
-She could not get over the strangeness of seeing the ground above her and the sky below.
+She could not get over the strangeness of seeing the floor above her and the ceiling below.
+In fact she could not help but see the ceiling as now the floor and vice versa.

-Sigma never left the ground.
+Sigma never left the floor above her.
 It seemed that the low and then zero gravity condition only affected Renee.
 He looked up at her and laughed.
 “I think you’re ready now.
 Shall we?”

 Renee’s vision faded to black quickly.
 In a moment it faded back in to an entirely different scene.
 She twitched and looked around.
 She was in the same pose as before and still floating.
 She looked at her hands, legs, and the rest of her that she could see.
 Just as Sigma had warned, what she saw was human shaped but was decidedly mechanical.